 This form of the deity is known in Kathmandu, Nepal, as Shristhikantha Lokeshvara.
-At the present time five paintings depicting this form of Avalokiteshvara are recorded in the Himalayan Art Resources database.
 It is clear that the origins of the idea for this depiction are rooted in chapter 4 of the Karandavyuha Sutra written in prose dated to the 4th-5th century (possibly Kashmir).

 The Origins of Om Manipadme Hum, A Study of the Karanadavyuha Sutra.
 Alexander Studholme.
 State University of New York Press (SUNY), 2002.